Explanation of Course Numbers

 APSC 3115.
 Engineering Analysis III.
 3 Credits.

-Analytical methods for the solution of problems in engineering using concepts from probability and statistics: probability modeling, random variables and their distributions, mathematical expectation, sampling, point and confidence interval estimation, hypothesis testing, correlation, regression, and engineering applications.
-(Fall, spring, And summer)
+Analytical methods for the solution of engineering problems using probability and statistics concepts: random variables, probability distributions, expectations, sampling, confidence intervals, hypothesis testing, correlation, and regression.
+Prerequisite: MATH 1232.
+(Fall, spring, and summer, Every year)

 APSC 3116.
 Engineering Analysis IV.
 3 Credits.